cyberbotics/webots/projects/robots/mobsya/thymio/protos/docs/thymio2.md

 ### Thymio II Model

-The main characteristics of the Thymio II model in Webots is summed up in [this table](#thymio-ii-characteristics).
+The main characteristics of the Thymio II model in Webots is summed up in this table:

 %figure "Thymio II characteristics"